Notice a common theme among the top five most visited retail websites worldwide?

 Mobile-first marketing

-Nine in 10 Internet users in Southeast Asia use smartphones to access the Internet.
-Shopee understands this, and from the beginning, it launched as a mobile-centric, social-first marketplace.
+Nine in 10 internet users in Southeast Asia use smartphones to access the Internet.
+Shopee understood this from the beginning when it launched as a mobile-centric, social-focused marketplace.
 Marketing efforts have been focused on driving traffic to its mobile app instead of its website and keeping users engaged on the app.

 To engage shoppers (and encourage seller participation), Shopee organises regular shopping events like Shopee’s annual 9:9 Super Shopping Day.
 These campaigns see sellers clinch eight times more orders compared to an average day.
 Gamification features like time-limited events, exclusive deals and livestreams encourage users to spend time engaging with in-app content.

-Key takeaway: Shopee invested time and effort into understanding the consumption patterns of its target market and then promoted the right channel to support their preferences.
+Key takeaway: Shopee invested time and effort to understand the consumption patterns of its target audience and then targeted the right channel to support their preferences.

 Data-driven local marketing